 What degree or certification will you need:

-Should you earn your bachelor's degree or can you get a job with a certificate?
+Should you earn your bachelor's degree or can you get a job with a certificate in information security?
 Will earning a bachelor's help you climb the career ladder faster?

 What interpersonal skills can help you on the job:

-Having certain traits and skills before you start your career can actually help you.
+Having certain traits and skills before you get started can actually help you.
 Learn what you can cultivate personally to help you succeed.